 On 2-way lines the system is adapted to fit under the extending bottom boards close enough to the bearers.
 A skid with an encoder and air knife tracks and cleans the bearer before logos, dates and HT marks are printed in high resolution.

 For components such as blocks for hand assembly, or potato box boards, Timbermark supplies a conveyor with inkjet system arranged according the production requirements.
-The Bentsai range is also perfect for hand marking blocks, bearers or boards.

 For stacks of painted pallets, the Yeacode can print in UV-curing ink onto freshly painted surfaces.
 The film of ink is polymerised by the UV curing LEDs, in effect drying before the paint.
 Timbermark has designs for a vertical track system where the inkjet marks the stack, synchronising the print onto each block.